DebugSteven/ghc-compiler-errors/cfp.md

 but that they have all the tools to figure out their code mistakes.
 With a little practice, they'll be explaining errors to new beginners.

+- reword paragraph above
+- what version of GHC will the talk use?

 Content Relevancy: Haskell beginners and intermediates (but not neophytes) attending this talk will be able to